Pest Control Services in Columbus, Ohio

 Columbus's pest control challenges are shaped by its continental climate extremes — cold, snowy winters that drive rodents and overwintering insects indoors, and warm, humid summers that fuel explosive populations of mosquitoes, carpenter ants, and yellowjackets.
 The city's persistent ranking as a top-10 bed bug metro is its most distinctive pest issue, fueled by Ohio State's massive student population, dense rental housing corridors, and high turnover in affordable apartment complexes along High Street and the East Side.
 Beyond bed bugs, Columbus's older in-town neighborhoods — German Village, Clintonville, Victorian Village, Old Towne East — face elevated risk from carpenter ants and subterranean termites in homes with century-old wooden framing and chronically damp basements sitting on Franklin County's clay-heavy soils.
 The city's rapid growth and infill construction in Franklinton, the Brewery District, and the East Side displaces established rodent populations into neighboring properties.
 Ohio's regulatory framework through the Department of Agriculture requires licensed applicators for all pest control work, and landlord-tenant law places bed bug treatment responsibility on property owners.
 Year-round quarterly service with a focus on exclusion — sealing the gaps that Columbus's freeze-thaw cycles constantly open — is the most cost-effective approach for metro Columbus homeowners.

-Licensed pest control pros serving all of Franklin County and surrounding areas.
+Independent pest control providers may serve all of Franklin County and surrounding areas, subject to availability.

 (520) 783-3777